 Bite Time next door is also worth considering.

 although the seafood chowder is not a winner.

-out of town on the main road near the airport are
+out of town on the main road near the airport is the Islander Hotel.

 The Islander offers excellent value for money and